Today I want to share my perfect quarantine routine with you!

 - being stuck at home feeling like they’re going crazy.

 About the pandemic, there’s a lot you can do to ease the anxiety: make sure you follow all the recommendations outlined by official organizations.

 If you’re worried about the economy or about losing your job, use all the time you have on your hands right now to start building alternative sources of money.

-Regarding being “stuck at home”… Look at it this way: you’re not “stuck” at home; you have now a lot of free time and it’s up to you to make the most out of it.
+Regarding being “stuck at home”… Look at it this way: you’re not “stuck” at home; you now have a lot of free time, and it’s up to you to make the most out of it.

 Plus, if you’re worried about your mental health, you must know there are so many things you can do to find peace of mind and keep yourself sane during these times.

 And there’s no need for you to go out to do those things!